IBM/go-security-plugs/rtplugs/README.md

 The names of plugs that will be activated is taken from the `RTPLUGS` environment variable.
 Use a comma seperated list for activating more than one plug.

+The namespace used is taken from the `NAMESPACE` environment variable or the `/etc/podinfo/namespace` file (via downwards api).

+The servicename used is taken from the `SERVICENAME` environment variable or the `/etc/podinfo/servicename` file (via downwards api).

-When the caller manages the list of plugs (e.g. using its own config files) use NewPlugs() instead of New().
+When the caller manages the list of plugs and their configuration (e.g. using its own config files) use NewConfigrablePlugs() instead of New().
-When using NewPlugs, the caller specify the plug list using the pluglist parameter and the env RTPLUGS is ignored.
+When using NewConfigrablePlugs, the caller specify the name and namespace of the service, and also the plug list and its configuration
 ```
-rt := rtplugs.NewPlugs(pluglist, log)
+rt := rtplugs.NewConfigrablePlugs(servicename, namespace, pluglist, config, log)
 if rt != nil {
     // We have at least one activated plug
     defer rt.Close()